Read the overview on your declarations page

 Each insurance policy is unique, and different types of insurance have different terminology.
 Home insurance, for example, will list the types of perils covered, whereas life insurance centers on a "death benefit" or "face amount" paid to the beneficiary when the insured dies.

 There's a lot to read and learn.
 Take your time, jot down any questions, and contact the agent listed on your declarations page to ask away.
-Any time you make changes or renew your insurance, you should receive and review updated documents.
+You can also email your agent if you’re reviewing your policy documents online.
+Remember, any time you make changes or renew your insurance, you should receive and review updated documents.
 Policy documents can contain errors, too, so don't hesitate to bring items to your insurer or agent's attention.